 The citizenship test is for permanent residents who are 59 years or younger.
 If you are a permanent resident who is either 60 years old or above, you do not need to sit for the citizenship exam.

-When applying for the Australian citizenship, the application also include a dependent child who is 15 years old or younger in the application that is submitted at no cost.
+When applying for Australian citizenship, the application also includes a dependent child who is 15 years old or younger in the application that is submitted at no cost.
 However, the child too must have permanent residency as well.

 If the parent is not aiming to apply for Australian citizenship, then a child who is 15 years or younger can apply for Australian citizenship granted that they are already permanent residents and have fulfilled the residence requirements.

 However, they must be able to produce the fees necessary to pay the required fee.
 A dependent child who is either 17 or 16 years old cannot be included in the application.
 The child must be a permanent resident of Australia and they must apply for Australian citizenship on their own after following the required process for them to apply.

 - If there is a child who has been born outside Australia and has a parent who is an Australian citizen, you can apply for Australian citizenship as well.

 - The parent has to be an Australian citizen at the time of birth and you must show that you have good character if you are 18 years or older when you apply.